qmk/qmk_firmware/docs/cli_configuration.md

 ## Simple Example

-As an example let's look at the command `qmk compile --keyboard clueboard/66/rev4 --keymap default`.
+As an example, let's look at the command, `qmk compile --keyboard clueboard/66/rev4 --keymap default`.

 There are two command line arguments that could be read from configuration instead: